 We're lucky to live on such an incredibly perfect planet, where the air is exactly the mix of chemicals we need, there's lots of water, and the temperature is just right — at least in some places some of the time.
 Of course, in reality we're here because of all those circumstances that foster life as we know it.
-Here are 13 of the most fortunate circumstances of our world:
+Here are 13 of the most fortunate facts about Earth:

 1. Third Rock: There's a reason we've found life on Earth and nowhere else.
 Our world orbits the sun at just the right distance — not too hot, not too cold.
 This habitable zone is where water can exist in liquid form — a basic requirement for life.
 Nobody is bragging about their oceanfront property on Mars or the cool breeze on Venus.